LCC Studio Tools

 Aerial Reconstruction

 Processes ultra-large-scale scenes from drone-only imagery with no ground scan data required.
-Accepts 100 to 10,000 JPG/JPEG images at identical resolution of at least 1024 x 768 pixels.
+Accepts 100 to 10,000 JPG/JPEG images at identical resolution greater than 1024 x 768 pixels.
 No Lixel device required.

 Quality and VRAM Settings